ricmclaughlin/ricmclaughlin.github.com/_posts/2016-11-02-aws-kinesis.md

 ---
 layout: post
-title: "AWS Solutions Arch - Kinesis"
+title: "AWS - Kinesis"
 description: ""
 category: posts
-tags: [aws, soluarch]
+tags: [aws, kinesis, aws-dev-ops-pro, aws-solutions-arch-pro]
 ---
 {% include JB/setup %}

 ## What is Kinesis

-Real-time data processing, which is actually near-real time when you parse all the marketing, captures and stores large amounts of data to power dashboard and analytics.
+Real-time data processing that captures and stores large amounts of data to power dashboard and analytics.

 And it is not just one app at time... there can be multiple incoming data streams working concurrently.
 And it is durable, with data being written to three AZ yet not long lived with data living 24 hours and up to 7 days.